kbuckleys/spoot/README.md

 # Limitations:
 Third-party Spotify clients are inherently bound to what the Spotify Web API allows, and spotirofi is no exception.
-- Remove from queue (Spotify Web API limitation)
+- **Remove from queue (Spotify Web API limitation)**
   - Local queue can be implemented as an alternative.
 In which case it will provide full control over its functions.
 However...
     - It adds complexity and relative bloat for what it's supposed to do.
-    - Local implementation inherently means zero sync with other Spotify clients/connect devices if you use any.
+    - Local implementation also means zero sync with other Spotify clients/connect devices.

-- Podcast management
+- **Podcast management**
   - Not that spotirofi can't do it, I simply didn't implement support for it, for two primary reasons;
     - Spotify's API doesn't expose some of the key features that help make listening to podcasts accessible, like chapter management.
     - This may sound subjective, but it's a relatively niche medium to cover.

+- **Recently Played is purely local**
+  - The live counterpart seems to suffer from issues through Spotify's Web API, even with the Activity Sharing privacy setting enabled.
+May be revisited in future iterations but it's highly unlikely.

 # Dependencies
 - Spotify Premium ```no way around it```